 - I am not a member.
 May I still play at the Club?Yes!
 Bring non-marking, court shoes and visit us during our business hours.
-The first time is free, otherwise the drop-in rate is $12.50+tax per person, per day.

 - What are the official laws of badminton?

 - How do I keep score?The winner of each rally earns one point, regardless of which side is serving.
 Games are played to 21 points.
 At 20 -20, a side must win by 2 points or reach 30 points first, which happens first.

 - Do I have to reserve a court?Nope!
 In the event that the courts are all full, for doubles we will rotate for 20 minutes or two games (whichever comes first), and for singles, either one game or 10 minutes.
 Having a rotation system allows players to mix and match more flexibly, which is something we encourage during open play.

 - What should I wear?Any active wear will do.
 However, only non-marking indoor court shoes are allowed on the gym floor.
 This means your shoes cannot be black on the bottom, they cannot mark up the courts, regardless of color.
 Running shoes are outdoor shoes and will not work on the court surface

 - How do I know if my shoes are non-marking?Non-marking shoes are shoes that do not mark the courts.
 Typically, any indoor court shoe will be non-marking, such as indoor basketball, racquetball, or squash shoes are non-marking.
 The store clerk should be able to tell you which shoes are non-marking.
 In addition, it should say somewhere on the box or on the shoe if it is non-marking.
 All badminton shoes are non-marking, so those are the safest shoes to purchase for badminton.